redhat-developer/app-services-cli/docs/commands/rhoas_connector_cluster_delete.md

 ### Options

 ```
-      --id string       ID of the Connectors cluster to delete
+      --id string       The ID of the Connectors cluster to delete
   -o, --output string   Specify the output format.
 Choose from: "json", "yaml", "yml"
   -y, --yes             Skip confirmation of this action
 ```